pandammonium/blipper-widget/readme.txt

 = 1.2.3 =

 * Enhances performance by caching the generated HTML that renders the blip.
+The blip will be cached for one hour.
+It is not yet possible to change this time or stop caching from happening.

 = 1.2.2 =